IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 dataverse.siteUrl
 +++++++++++++++++

-| and specify the alternative protocol and port number.
+| and specify the protocol and port number you would prefer to be used to advertise the URL for your Dataverse.
 | For example, configured in domain.xml:
 | ``<jvm-options>-Ddataverse.fqdn=dataverse.foobar.edu</jvm-options>``
 | ``<jvm-options>-Ddataverse.siteUrl=http://${dataverse.fqdn}:8080</jvm-options>``